 Irwin is a very small borough located in the state of Pennsylvania.
 With a population of 3,859 people and ten constituent neighborhoods, Irwin is the 374th largest community in Pennsylvania.

-Unlike some boroughs, Irwin isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Irwin are a mix of both white- and blue-collar jobs.
-Overall, Irwin is a borough of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Irwin who work in office and administrative support (19.05%), sales jobs (17.09%), and food service (8.59%).
+Unlike some boroughs where white-collar or blue-collar occupations dominate the local economy, Irwin is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Overall, Irwin is a borough of sales and office workers, professionals, and service providers.
+There are especially a lot of people living in Irwin who work in office and administrative support (19.71%), sales jobs (14.55%), and management occupations (11.09%).

-The education level of Irwin citizens is substantially higher than the typical US community, as 29.60% of adults in Irwin have at least a bachelor's degree.
+The overall education level of Irwin is somewhat higher than in the average US city of 21.84%: 28.00% of adults 25 and older in the borough have at least a bachelor's degree.

 The people who call Irwin home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Irwin residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Irwin include Italian, Irish, Polish, and English.